 I’m so happy to know that Helen is being fed by a company run by people who love cats AND are deeply knowledgeable about their needs.

-Have you noticed any changes in PIPPIN AND LENTIL since SWITCHING TO Smalls?
+Have you noticed any changes in HELEN since SWITCHING TO Smalls?

 I didn’t know it was possible for Helen to become more playful than she already is, but her energy levels and sociability have increased by leaps since she started scarfing Smalls.
 Her coat is glossier and—is this TMI?—her breath smells way fresher.
 No more feline halitosis!